pxlxingliang/abacus-test/README.md

       - `ngroup`: split `example` to `ngroup` groups, and will apply `ngroup` machines to run the jobs.
       - `bohrium`: if you want to submit the job to Bohrium, you need set this key, and if you do not want to use Bohrium, please remove this key or set it to be `false`.
       - `command`: the command to run the job.
 It is same for all jobs defined in `example`.
-      - `collectdata_script`: if you want to do some post processing, and it need extra files (such as "collectdata-abacus.json"), you can defined them at here.
+      - `extra_files`: if you need extra files (such as "collectdata-abacus.json"), you can defined them at here.
+Before run the command, these files will be copied to each example folder.
-      - `collectdata_command`: the command to run the post processing.
-BE NOTICED: the command will be executed in the folder defined in `example`.
-Such as "000", program will actually `cd 000` and then execute the command.
-Besides, program will create a new folder "SCRIPT" in each job floder, and copy the files defined in `collectdata_script` to SCRIPT.
-So if the command need specify the file in `collectdata_script`, you need add the "SCRIPT" in the path.
-Such as command: "collectdata.py SCRIPT/collectdata-abacus.json".
-If you want to use collectdata function of this program, you can directly use "collectdata.py".
       - `outputs`: specify which files and folders will be downloaded.
 If set to be "[]", all of the files in the folder will be downloaded.\

     - `post_dft`: define the detail of post processing, and now all examples will be put at one same place.
-The usage of key `ifurn`,`image`,`bohrium`,`command`,`outputs` are same as those in `run_dft`.
-Key `script` is to define the files used in this step.
+The key are same as those in `run_dft`, but no need the definition of example.

 ### 1.2 user.json
 This file defines the detail of the account information to Bohrium. \